-The Saudi-Led Move To Isolate Qatar Could Actually Backfire
+How Arab Countries’ Decision To Break Ties With Qatar Complicates Things For The US

 “What we’re witnessing is a growing list of some irritants in the region that had been there for some time, and obviously they have now bubbled up to a level where countries decided they needed to take action in an effort to have those differences addressed,” US Secretary of State Rex Tillerson told reporters in Sydney on Monday.
 “We certainly would encourage the parties to sit down together and address these differences.
 I do not expect that this will have any significant impact, if any impact at all, on the unified fight against terrorism in the region or globally.”

-Qatar’s foreign ministry issued statement regretting the move by its fellow GCC partners, but voiced defiance, alleging Arab states were attempting to control the country.
+Qatar’s foreign ministry issued a statement saying it regrets the move by its fellow GCC partners, but voiced defiance, alleging Arab states were attempting to control the country.
 “The fabrication of reasons for taking action against a sister country in the GCC is clear evidence that there is no legitimate justification for these measures,” said the statement.
 “The purpose is clear: the imposition of guardianship over the state.
 This in itself is a violation of its sovereignty as a state which is categorically rejected.

 Both Qatar and the other Gulf states also support the Syrian uprising against the regime of Bashar al-Assad, and some Syrians are worried the rift would diminish support for rebels fighting the Damascus government backed by Russia and Iran.
 “It is in the interest of all the enemies of the revolution and the bloody Syrian regime,” said Col. Haitham Ofisi, a leader of Division 51, one of the rebel groups in northern Syria.
 “We, the leaders of the Free Syrian Army, call on all parties to resort to reason and restraint.”